padas-lab-de/pypadre/doc/source/development.rst

 PyPadre CLI
 +++++++++++

 The PyPadre CLI is the command line interface to the PyPadre App.

-# Add the different modules
+The app can be invoked from the command line by typing "pypadre".
+Projects, experiments, executions, runs, and computations can be accessed from the CLI.

+The CLI supports the following functionalities for all modules

+- list: lists all available modules of similar type.
+For example: project list, it lists all the projects
+- get: loads the specified module

+The following functionalities are supported only for Projects, Experiments, Executions, and Run modules
+- select: sets an object to be the current active object

+In addition, each module supports some custom functions as following Projects support the following functionalities via the CLI
+- create: Creates a new project

+For experiments, these are the unique functionalities
+- initialize: Creates an experiment with default parameters and opens a text editor for the user to configure the rest
+- execute: Executes an experiment

+Execution module have the capability to compare two different executions
+- compare: To compare two different executions

 Unit Testing and Examples